hmrc/agent-assurance/README.md

 - legacy enrolment check (IR-SA-AGENT)
 - active 'legacy' client/agent relationship in CESA (IR-PAYE, IR-SA, HMCE-VATDEC-ORG, IR-CT)

+These endpoints are called during the agent subscription journey.

+The "refusal to deal with" and "manually assured" lists are maintained by HMRC helpdesk staff (stride users) in agent-helpdesk-frontend.

 ## Run the application locally

 To run the application execute